-Philosophy of Teaching Statement
+Philosophy of Teaching

-In a senior seminar on nineteenth-century American women writers taught at Brown University, the students, myself, and our writing fellow worked together to create an anthology of the students' seminar papers.
-As a semester-long, process-oriented, collaborative endeavor that required patience, commitment, cooperation, and rigor--on an individual as well as a team level--making the anthology is a prime example of how my teaching philosophy works in the classroom.
+In a senior seminar on nineteenth-century American women writers, the students, myself, and our writing fellow created an anthology of student papers.
+As a semester-long, process-oriented, collaborative endeavor that required patience, commitment, cooperation, and rigor--on an individual and team level--making the anthology is a prime example of my teaching philosophy at work in the classroom.

 HOME